Amending Transactions

 AI-generated content may be incorrect.

 3. In the Transaction Details screen, click the pencil icon in the line you want to edit.
-This will display the editable fields in either the Details tab or in the case of Sales Invoices, Sales Notes, or Purchase Notes, the Edit Invoice tab.
+This will display the editable fields in either the Details tab or in the case of Sales Invoices, Sales Notes, Purchase Invoices, or Purchase Notes, the Edit Invoice tab.

 4. Next, edit as required.
 If you make any amendments in error, use the blue arrows to undo them.
 The available fields will depend both on transaction type and status: